vikiru/noterra/README.md

 - Mermaid.js diagram rendering via [Mermaid](https://mermaid.dev)
 - Powerful note editing functionality (including undo/redo) powered by [TipTap Editor](https://tiptap.dev)
 - User authentication and authorization powered by [Clerk](https://clerk.com/)
+- Manage the visibility of notes and flashcards:
+  - Mark notes as public or private
-- Control the visibility of notes and flashcards, marking them as public or private, with optional flashcard visibility or share via link
+  - Control the visibility of flashcards (public and shared notes can have private flashcards)
+  - Share private notes with others via link
 - Export notes as various file formats including TXT, Markdown, and PDF

 ## 🛠️ Tech Stack